openobserve/website4/content/blog/posts/launching-openobserve.md

    1. Provisioning
    1. Backups
    1. Upgrades
-   1. Bringing the system back up upon failures
+   1. Bringing the system back up, upon failures
    1. Scaling number of nodes up and down as need arises
 1. Features and Usability: Amazon CloudWatch has, for a long time, received logs by default from across the AWS services, but it has been so unusable that users set up logging using Elasticsearch on their own, or straight up use SaaS platforms like Datadog.
 When I first found Elasticsearch, I liked that the UX was vastly superior to CloudWatch.
 Datadog built an even better UI, and I loved using it.
 Point being, even if you have something as easily available as CloudWatch, it still has to be usable and should have the features to do its intended job efficiently, otherwise users will find alternatives.
 1. Cost: Some of the players like Splunk and Datadog, while providing great software, can become prohibitively expensive.
 Take a look at this [reddit thread about Datadog’s pricing and costs](https://www.reddit.com/r/devops/comments/zz4naq/datadog_i_do_not_understand_the_pricing_model/).
 In general, cost breaks down into the following categories: